Allen’s Corners (Allyn’s Corners) – Hiram Township, Portage County and Troy Township, Geauga County

 Remnants: none known

-Stoddards Mills – Brimfield Township Location: 41.125308, -81.325162 on Edison Rd between Meloy Rd & Sherman Rd Remnants: none known Description: The town was founded by Levi Stoddard (1771 – 1860) & Patty (Burritt) Stoddard (1768 – 1845) who settled in the township in 1830.
-Levi built a wool mill & there was also a school on the east side of Edison Rd across from the Stoddard’s house.
-They were buried with relatives in Restland Cemetery on the west side of SR 43.
+Stoddards Mills – Brimfield Township Location: 41.126199, -81.324805 on Meloy Rd at the intersection of Edson Rd Remnants: none known Description: The town was founded by Levi Stoddard (1771 – 1860) from Connecticut and Patty (Burritt) Stoddard (1768 – 1845) who settled in the township in 1830.
+Levi built a wool mill and there was a school on the east side of Edson Rd just south of the GPS coordinates across from the Stoddard’s residence.
+Levi and Patty were buried with relatives in Restland Cemetery 2 1/4 miles southwest of the GPS coordinates on the west side of SR 43.

-Portage County Ohio Ghost Towns Research Resources
+Portage County, Ohio Ghost Towns Research Resources